A Unified Framework for Linear-Programming Based Communication Receivers: Conclusions and Future Work

 \section{Conclusions and Future Work}

 A general linear-programming based communication receiver design technique has been presented.
 It was shown that the performance of such a receiver can be characterized sharply via the concepts of \emph{maximum likelihood certificate} property, \emph{pseudoconfigurations} and \emph{system pseudodistance}.
 It is hoped that the results of this paper motivate further investigation into the use of system pseudodistance as a design tool for SPA as well as LP receivers.
-Certainly, system design could benefit from the development of efficient system pseudodistance spectrum evaluation at low SNR in order to provide performance prediction at high SNR, as discussed in \cite{Kim_Pfister}.
-Another important investigation which is yet to be made is the application of efficient LP solvers such as the interior point methods of \cite{Wadayama_interior_pt_decoding1, Wadayama_interior_pt_decoding2, Vontobel_interior_pt_decoding} as well as the soft dual coordinate-ascent and sub-gradient based methods of \cite{Vontobel_low_complexity_LP} which may be brought to bear on this problem in order to reduce the complexity of LP receivers.
+A useful tool for such LP receivers would be an efficient means of characterizing the average system pseudodistance spectrum (this is also given some attention in \cite{Kim_Pfister2}) -- such pseudodistance characterization would allow efficient system pseudodistance spectrum evaluation at low SNR to be able to provide accurate performance prediction at high SNR.
+However, because the pseudodistance spectrum varies depending on the transmit information word, such evaluation represents a nontrivial research problem.
+Another important future investigation is the application of efficient LP solvers such as the interior point methods of \cite{Wadayama_interior_pt_decoding1, Wadayama_interior_pt_decoding2, Vontobel_interior_pt_decoding} as well as the soft dual coordinate-ascent and sub-gradient based methods of \cite{Vontobel_low_complexity_LP} which may be brought to bear on this problem in order to reduce the complexity of LP receivers.